DariuszMak/python-standalone-gui-template/README.md

 pre-commit install-hooks ;
 ```

-- if you want to ignore errors from changes, use `n` flag:
+- if you want to ignore errors from pre-commit check, use `n` flag:

 ```commandline
 git commit -n -m "commit message"